diem/github-bouncer/README.md

 # bouncer

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Auto approval of github action jobs that use environments to access secrets based on branch and submitter.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that Auto approves of github action jobs that use environments to access secrets based on branch and submitter.

 ## Setup